cchdo/exchange/docs/common.rst

 After any format specific headers, the parameter and unit lines are next.
 The parameter names are first, units are second.

-Parameter names are :unicode_info:`,` seperated values that define the columns the exchange file will contain.
+Parameter names are :unicode_info:`,` separated values that define the columns the exchange file will contain.
 The names must be unique, capitalized, contain no empty fields, and not end with a trailing comma.
 The parameter names must contain only code points in the range U+0021 to U+007E except a :unicode_info:`,`.
 A trailing comma, or a comma that occurs at the end of the line with nothing else after it, MUST NOT be included on the parameter line.